This Forbidden Desert board game review was made after playing the game eight times, with at least one game at all

 That should give you a good feel for how the game plays, but you can check out the official Forbidden Desert rulebook (PDF) for a more complete explanation of the rules.

-- This game is super challenging, which is great because it definitely is winnable.
+- This game is challenging, which was surprising to my group after having such a high winning percentage playing Forbidden Island.
 Forbidden Island can be easy for people who are used to these types of games, but Desert’s puzzle is usually tough to solve even on the Normal difficulty level.

 - I really like the look of this game.
 The sand looks really cool on the tiles, the artwork on the tiles is nice, and the flying machine has a great look to it.

 - I definitely prefer playing Forbidden Desert as a 3+ player game.
 Two-player games seem extremely difficult; I didn’t even come close to winning the two-player games I played.
 You’ll have more special abilities with more players and you’ll be covering more of the board.

 For me and my group, Forbidden Desert isn’t quite as good as Pandemic, but it is a step up from Forbidden Island (though we still play all three).
 The Forbidden Desert tiles and cards are designed beautifully, and each game will be a bit different from the last.
 They haven’t even had to make a Forbidden Desert expansion since there is plenty of replay value in the original tin.
 It is a great choice for anyone who is interested in owning a quick and challenging cooperative game.